Making the most of your travel dollars

 Travel when your destination’s currency is positive against your local money.
 If you travel to a country with a strong exchange rate, you will lose money in the conversion.

 Keep an eye on currency rates ahead of time.
 If they look good, purchase some cash in advance.
-This in turn will mean you are saving money on costs. 💱
+This will mean you are saving money on costs. 💱

 Discover more from The Smart Travelista